by Val Tobin

 After you vote, I’ll let you know the title of the book, my reaction to the sample, and why I’d keep reading or why I’d put it down.
 The goal is to have fun while we explore the beginnings of a variety of books and what compels readers to keep reading.

-While I won’t divulge the title or author until you’ve read the piece and voted, I will include the genre and any preliminary items (for example, quotes) you’d see when opening the book on your own.
+While I won’t divulge the title or author until you’ve read the piece, I will include the genre and any preliminary items (for example, quotes) you’d see when opening the book on your own.

 Would you turn the page?
 Vote now.

 Today’s book is The Birth House by Ami McKay.

 The Birth House is the story of Dora Rare, the first daughter to be born in five generations of Rares.
 As a child in an isolated village in Nova Scotia, she is drawn to Miss Babineau, an outspoken Acadian midwife with a gift for healing.
 Dora becomes Miss B.’s apprentice, and together they help the women of Scots Bay through infertility, difficult labours, breech births, unwanted pregnancies and even unfulfilling sex lives.
 Filled with details as compelling as they are surprising, The Birth House is an unforgettable tale of the struggles women have faced to have control of their own bodies and to keep the best parts of tradition alive in the world of modern medicine.

 If this was all I had to go on, I’d find it uninteresting and providing too much information in the form of telling to grab me.
 For me, it’s missing a hook that drags me into the story.
 This is the problem with many stories that open with prologues.